Cleveland Clinic’s Minority Stroke Program is focused on preventing and treating stroke in racial and ethnic minorities.

 Stroke rates and risk factors tend to be higher in minority populations.
 Consider the following facts:

-• Nearly one-third of Latinos suffer from diabetes, another major stroke risk factor.
+• Nearly one-third of Latinos have diabetes, another major risk factor for stroke.

 The Minority Stroke Program’s goal is to increase stroke awareness among minority groups in order to lower stroke rates and improve stroke outcomes.